 ADA-010.
-Ballet I (Fall, Winter, Spring; Geren).
+Ballet I (Offered 2012-13; Geren).
 An introduction to the basic techniques of classical ballet.
 Each class incorporates proper body alignment, balance and self-awareness of the classical form.
 Students learn ballet technique and style by combining a barre warm-up, centre phrases, and across-the-floor combinations.
-For all students
+For all students barre and in the center.

-ADA-011.
-Ballet II (Fall, Winter, Spring; Moutillet).
-The intermediate ballet level is designed for dancers who have been trained in the classical form.
-Class includes complex combinations at the barre and in the center.
 Musical accompaniment will explore the lyricism of the classical form.
 Insight into progressive step combinations, physical control, and variations through turns, jumps, adagios and allegros.
 Repertoire and new creations will be taught in class.
 For trained dancers

+ADA-011.
+Ballet II (Offered 2012-13; Moutillet).
+The intermediate ballet level is designed for dancers who have been trained in the classical form.
+Class includes complex combinations at the

 ADA-012.
-Ballet III (Fall, Winter, Spring; Moutillet).
+Ballet III (Offered 2012-13; Moutillet).
 This advanced ballet level emphasizes academic training as well as repertoire.
 Depending on student's ability and strength, pointe work will be added.
 Original or traditional ballets will be learned in class.
 Dancers who have a desire to perform are encouraged to attend.
 For intermediate dancers

 ADA-020.
-Jazz Dance I (Fall, Winter, Spring; Rogers) Learn the basics of Jazz technique, a high powered energy form that moves to fast rhythms.
+Jazz Dance I (Offered 2012-13; Rogers) Learn the basics of Jazz technique, a high powered energy form that moves to fast rhythms.
 A challenging free style that uses dynamic body movements, flexibility and present day dance steps.
 For beginners

 ADA-021.
-Jazz Dance II (Winter, Spring; Rogers) An intermediate level designed for a trained dancer.
+Jazz Dance II (Offered 2012-13; Rogers) An intermediate level designed for a trained dancer.
 Combination will include various jazz styles exploring the classical, funky, and the contemporary.
 For trained dancers

-ADA 022.
+ADA-022.
 Lyrical Jazz.
-(Fall, Spring; Rogers) Each week the class will begin with a warm up followed by technical combinations and progressions to finish by performing choreographic work.
-This class will primarily focus upon dancing ones emotions.
+(Offered 2012-13; Rogers) This class will primarily focus upon dancing ones emotions.
 Students will be taught to recognize their true feelings and how to express them.
 They will learn to draw from their own life experience to provide meaning to their dancing.
 Dancers will learn metaphorical and symbolic movements to convey emotions such as sadness, happiness, hope, joy, euphoria, and more.
 This class is geared towards the intermediate level dancer looking to broaden his or her horizons with a new-age dance style.